Meet Our Staff

 Lexi started attending worship services at Third Presbyterian Church in 2017 upon the recommendation of her friend.
 Being far from family, Lexi was searching for a community and musical outlet and Third ended up being the perfect fit!
 Lexi sang in the choir for several years as a mischievous Alto who dabbled in Soprano territory and occasionally accompanied the choir by flute.
 Lexi is thankful for her time at Third and all the amazing people she met.
 She was baptized in 2018 at Third Presbyterian Church.

 After graduating from Old Dominion University in 2019 Lexi moved to Florida and missed the community she had found in Norfolk.
 At the start of the pandemic, Lexi was asked to assist with the start of Third’s virtual worship services and was happy to be reconnected.
 Although you may not see Lexi each Sunday, she works to convert the bulletin each week into a PowerPoint that is displayed on your computer screen, control the flow of worship, and help with technology challenges that are possible remotely.
-Lexi also helps manage our Facebook page, virtual signs, and some website updates.
+Lexi also helps manage our Facebook page, virtual signs, and website updates.

 Meet Our Session